Quick Answer

 - Visually navigated

-Spoken language matters far less than you expect.
+That means spoken language matters less than many first-time visitors expect.

 The Three Tools That Replace English